collapsed-stacks/firearms/questions/44/ar-15-failure-to-feed-rifle-length-gas-system-with-standard-buffer-spring.md

 - posted by: [Ray J](https://stackexchange.com/users/-1/166-ray-j) on 2011-11-08
 - score: 1

-<p>Short stroking and the resulting failure to feed is usually indicative of a gas problem.
+Short stroking and the resulting failure to feed is usually indicative of a gas problem.
 Not usually buffer problem.
-Before swapping buffers and springs, check to ensure that the gas key on the carrier is installed and properly staked, and is not suffering blow by.</p>
+Before swapping buffers and springs, check to ensure that the gas key on the carrier is installed and properly staked, and is not suffering blow by.